New phase effective April 26, 2026

 Step 2: Compare pre-switch and post-switch scenarios

-Before approving any offer, evaluate band impact under April 25 rules, April 26 rules, and 30/60/90-day projections.
+Before approving any offer, evaluate band impact under pre-April 26 rules and current rules, plus 30/60/90-day projections.

 FAQ